micmejia/bible-dump/NKJV/Genesis/Gen 36.md

 When Jobab died, Husham of the land of the Temanites reigned in his place.

 ###### 35
 And when Husham died, Hadad the son of Bedad, who attacked Midian in the field of Moab, reigned in his place.
-And the name of his city _was_ Avith.
+And the name of his city was Avith.

 ###### 36
 When Hadad died, Samlah of Masrekah reigned in his place.

 ###### 37
-And when Samlah died, Saul of Rehoboth-_by_-the-River reigned in his place.
+And when Samlah died, Saul of Rehoboth-by-the-River reigned in his place.

 ###### 38
 When Saul died, Baal-Hanan the son of Achbor reigned in his place.

 ###### 39
-And when Baal-Hanan the son of Achbor died, Hadar reigned in his place; and the name of his city _was_ Pau.
-His wife's name _was_ Mehetabel, the daughter of Matred, the daughter of Mezahab.
+And when Baal-Hanan the son of Achbor died, Hadar reigned in his place; and the name of his city was Pau.
+His wife's name was Mehetabel, the daughter of Matred, the daughter of Mezahab.

 ## The Chiefs of Esau

 ###### 40
-And these _were_ the names of the chiefs of Esau, according to their families and their places, by their names: Chief Timnah, Chief Alvah, Chief Jetheth,
+And these were the names of the chiefs of Esau, according to their families and their places, by their names: Chief Timnah, Chief Alvah, Chief Jetheth,

 ###### 41
 Chief Aholibamah, Chief Elah, Chief Pinon,